-- Al Otro Lado is a bi-national direct legal services organizations serving indigent deportees, migrants and refugees in Tijuana and Los Angeles.
+Al Otro Lado is a bi-national direct legal services organizations serving indigent deportees, migrants and refugees in Tijuana, San Diego, and Los Angeles.
 Al Otro Lado needs immigration attorneys, paralegals, doctors, nurses, social workers, mental health professionals, art therapists, and nice people who want to support migrants and refugees.
 You can volunteer remotely!
 Sign-up here.

-- Asian Americans Advancing Justice - LA (AAAJ-LA) trains attorney and non-attorney volunteers and conducts free citizenship/naturalization clinics where volunteers assist individuals complete the Application for Naturalization (N-400).
-Sign-up for their trainings here.
+Asian Americans Advancing Justice - LA (AAAJ-LA) trains attorney and non-attorney volunteers and conducts free citizenship/naturalization clinics where volunteers assist individuals complete the Application for Naturalization (N-400).
+Sign-up to volunteer here.

-- Bet Tzedek Legal Services - Immigrant Child Advocacy Project is seeking volunteer attorneys to represent migrant and refugee children in Los Angeles through placing Special Immigrant Juvenile Status (SJIS) cases.
+Bet Tzedek Legal Services - Immigrant Child Advocacy Project is seeking volunteer attorneys to represent migrant and refugee children in Los Angeles through placing Special Immigrant Juvenile Status (SJIS) cases.
 Sign-up on their website and you will receive training materials, manuals, resources, and sample documents.
+Volunteer here.

-- Esperanza Immigrant Rights Project provides direct representation and community education to unaccompanied children and adults in immigration detention in the Los Angeles area who cannot afford legal representation.
+Esperanza Immigrant Rights Project provides direct representation and community education to unaccompanied children and adults in immigration detention in the Los Angeles and Inland Empire who cannot afford legal representation.
 They provide volunteer attorneys with guidance resources, samples, training materials and mentorship.
 Sign up to attend their Pro Bono Attorney Information Session.

-- Immigrant Justice Project of San Diego (IJP) seeks to promote due process and access to justice for detained and non-detained immigrants and asylum-seekers through the provision of pro bono legal services for people appearing before the San Diego immigration court.
-The IJP provides mentorship and training to all volunteers!
+Immigrant Justice Project of San Diego (IJP) seeks to promote due process and access to justice for detained and non-detained immigrants and asylum-seekers through the provision of pro bono legal services for people appearing before the San Diego immigration court.
+The IJP provides mentorship and training to all volunteers.
+Volunteer here.